 The first section covers the form and structure of OECD publications, including style guidelines and a list of errors to avoid when using certain terms or expressions.
-The second section focuses on typographical rules, including punctuation, capitalization and number writing.
+The second section focuses on typographical rules, including punctuation, capitalisation and number writing.

 Of course, not all style guides need to be as comprehensive as the one from OECD, but it provides a good blueprint for what your team can put in place to ensure readability and consistency across multiple translation projects.

-A brand isn’t just defined by a logo and tagline.
-It’s defined across all communications, from print and digital ads to corporate news and even internal documents.
+A brand isn’t just defined by a logo and tagline, It’s defined across all communications, from print and digital ads to corporate news and even internal documents.
 To maintain this brand across languages, have a style guide ready for your translation team.

 Do you want guidance on creating a style guide for your business?
 Contact the translation experts at Ubiqus today.

 Launched in Spring 2020, Memsource Translate is a modular aggregator of machine translation engines.
 Ubiqus NMT is now available on the interface.